Agent Engineering

 Clarity and specificity: say exactly what you want — vague prompts produce vague results

-Review: what system prompts do (identity, tools, behavior, constraints — from Lecture 2.3)
+What system prompts do: identity, tools, behavior, constraints (from Lecture 2.3) — going deeper

-Lecture 6.2: Building Our Coding Agent System Prompt
+Lecture 5.3: Building the Coding Agent System Prompt

 Defining the agent's identity and role